MicrosoftDocs/dataexplorer-docs/data-explorer/database-table-policies-csharp.md

 ---
 title: 'Create policies by using the Azure Data Explorer C# SDK'
-description: In this article, you will learn how to create policies by using C#. ms.reviewer: lugoldbe ms.topic: how-to ms.date: 09/24/2019
+description: This article describes how to programmatically create Azure Data Explorer policies using C#. ms.reviewer: lugoldbe ms.topic: how-to ms.date: 09/24/2019